New & now

 Nonetheless, the purposes of the chapel changed quite a bit when World War II came around.
 It started serving as refuge for all those displaced during World War II.

-As explained by Kappelli.com, they still were not safe as a girl from Romania who was a refugee there still tragically died after a bomb fell nearby the chapel.
-Even though the chapel was not damaged, a painting depicting the chapel’s saints and Our Lady holding baby Jesus suffered extensively.
+As explained by Kappelli.com, they were not entirely safe in there, as a girl from Romania who was a refugee hiding there still tragically died after a bomb fell nearby the chapel.
+Even though the chapel was not damaged, a painting depicting the chapel’s saints and Our Lady holding baby Jesus suffered extensive damage.

 The chapel was restored once again by Patri Rafel Azzopardi and got a new titular painted by Guzeppi Briffa in 1960s.